 Before you ride, you must be absolutely sure that you and your motorcycle are ready to ride.
-To help you get prepared, this section of the manual will discuss how to evaluate your riding readiness and how to perform our recommended ore-ride inspection of your motorcycle.
-If you are a parent, please be sure you have read the section "Important Safety Information for Parents" on page 9.
+To help you get prepared, this section of the manual will discuss how to evaluate your riding readiness and how to perform our recommended pre-ride inspection of your motorcycle.
+If you are a parent, please be sure you have read the section "Important Safety Information for Parents" (Pg.
+9).